Personal Finance

 (Source: Finder)

-These numbers show the generosity of American customers and the importance they place on rewarding those who provide services that make our lives easier.
-From restaurant waitstaff to delivery drivers, these tips show our appreciation for others’ hard work and kindness.
+These figures reflect American customers’ generosity and the value they place on rewarding those who provide essential services.
+From restaurant waitstaff to delivery drivers, these tips demonstrate appreciation for dedication and exceptional service.

 Landscapers are tipped an average of $30.